moira-du-monde/dissertation/README.md

 # dissertation
-Data &amp; python code for each chapter
+Organizing the data and code I used for each analysis.